Understanding TCM Diagnosis

 Pulse Diagnosis in Traditional Chinese Medicine

 Pulse diagnosis is another cornerstone of TCM assessment and is considered one of the most refined diagnostic arts in the tradition.
-Unlike taking a pulse in Western medicine (which primarily measures heart rate), TCM pulse diagnosis involves a much more detailed and nuanced assessment.
+TCM pulse diagnosis involves a much more detailed and nuanced assessment.

 The TCM interview is thorough and covers many aspects of your health and lifestyle that might seem unrelated to your main concern.
 However, in TCM's holistic framework, everything is connected.
 Your practitioner at Carlton Massage will ask detailed questions about: